Global Positioning System III (GPS III) Military Satellite, United States of America

 The satellite will provide modern anti-jam potentialities, superior system security, accuracy, reliability and meliorated position, navigation and timing (PNT) services.
 The integration of an international civil signal (L1C) will allow the spacecraft to be interoperable with global navigation satellite systems.

 LMSS was awarded a $21.5m contract by the USAF in January 2012 to execute launch and checkout capability (LCC) for all GPS III satellites.
+The first satellite is expected to be delivered in mid-2014.

 The 40,000 square feet GPS III processing facility (GPF) was officially inaugurated by LMSS in February 2012 to develop and examine GPS III satellites.